Table of Contents

 }

-Note the use of JSONPaths in the result_mappings.
-This is essential for Elastic and OpenSearch since they embed results in a _source field unless otherwise configured.
+JSONPaths in result_mappings are essential for Elastic and OpenSearch, as they embed results in a _source field unless configured otherwise.

-For more details consult the SearchProvider Guide, Result Mappings section.
+See the SearchProvider Guide, Result Mappings for more details.

-Use the Payload Field to store extra content that doesn't map to an existing item.
+Use the Payload Field to store additional content.

 Microsoft Graph